openstack/networking-midonet/specs/kilo/data_sync.rst

 synced data could be chosen for a rollback.
 You can only rollback to the data sync that was completed in the same read-only session.
-The operator is expected to do all the necessary verifications of the completed data sync before the data access is set back to reat-write.
+The operator is expected to do all the necessary verifications of the completed data sync before the data access is set back to read-write.
 When the data is set back to read-write, midonet-db-manage sets the 'stale' field of all the non-active data versions to true.